 India is a unique country with great diversity in ethnicities, race, religion, language, culture, cuisine and in every other aspect of the human society.
 Indian civilization is one of the oldest in the world and primarily consists of the Into-Aryans of North India and the Dravidians of South India, the latter being the original inhabitants of the country, with links to the people of the Indus Valley Civilization while the former migrated to the country at about 1800 BCE.
+As India has such a diverse cultural demographic, it makes sense that the country is also incredibly linguistically diverse.

 The Dravidian people are any native speakers of the Dravidian languages in the Indian Subcontinent of South Asia.
 Almost all the Dravidians of India live in the south of India.
 The five major ethnic groups of Dravidian people in India are Kannadiga, Malayali, Tulu, Tamil, and Telugu.